YouTube has named its 2022 Creator Class of its Black Voices Fund – with 11 South African channels making the cut. In total, 26…

 What about the leaks?

-While there are a number of leaks floating about, most notably today’s latest wad of images dumped on Imgur, gameplay videos uploaded to Vidme, and finally the godfather of all spoiler leaks featuring in-game tidbits, the game is still fairly unscratched.
+While there are a number of leaks floating about, most notably today’s latest wad of images dumped on Imgur, gameplay videos, and finally the godfather of all spoiler leaks featuring in-game tidbits, the game is still fairly unscratched.
 Hell, we really doubt that a few minutes of footage begins to shed light on the title itself.

 Nevertheless, we’re definitely reserving judgement until the title’s in our hands, in our console, and an impression forms in our minds.